-Figure 1 shows you an original slide with three variations -- one each for how a person affected with Deuteranope, Protanope, and Tritanope types of color vision deficits views the same slide.
+Figure 1 shows an original slide with three variations: one each for how a person affected with Deuteranope, Protanope, and Tritanope types of color vision deficits views the same slide.
 And of course, the first variation (top left) shows the original slide as it would be viewed by people who do not have color vision deficiencies.

 Figure 1: Results for various types of color vision deficiencies

 If you think the contrast between the background and text colors in Figure 1 is not too bad, wait until you see Figure 2, in which we changed the text color from white to red while leaving the background the same.
-You can see that the results leave a lot less to be desired -- and the smaller text is either non-existent or unclear in this example.
+You can see that the results leave a lot less to be desired, and the smaller text is either non-existent or unclear in this examples shown below.

 Figure 2: More results for various types of color vision deficiencies using a red and green color combination

-Let me now show you how you can quickly make sure that all the slide content you create is suitable for color blind audiences.
+Let us now show you how you can quickly make sure that all the slide content you create is suitable for color-blind audiences.

 - Open the presentation in PowerPoint, and choose a slide that has most of the colors you have used in the presentation placed next to each other.
 With this slide active, export it to a graphic file format like PNG.